bradleybarrett/goat-milk-dairy-farm/README.md

 #### 2. Set Environment Variables <a name="2-2"></a>

 Set environment variables for your local machine:
-* Replace "your-host-ip" with the ip address of your machine: ex. if your host IP is 10.0.0.20
+* In ./loadbalancer/.env, replace "your-host-ip" with the ip address of your machine: ex. if your host IP is 10.0.0.20
 ```
 CONSUL_ADDR=10.0.0.20:8500